gbionescu/reddit-moderator-bot/README.md

   * a comment is submitted in a subreddit
   * at a given period of time

-For reference, there are a couple of plugin examples in plugins/.
+For reference, there are a multiple plugin examples in plugins/.

 In order to start up the bot, a config file named 'reddit-bot.ini' needs to be created.